SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/create.md

 2. Define the [project type](#create-type) (with associated statuses) to link the project guide to.
 3. Design the [project guide](#create-guide).

+![Go to the Workflow section and create your own project routines in SuperOffice CRM -screenshot][img2]

 ## <a id="create-stage" /> Create statuses for the project guide

 A project guide must be linked to a project type, which in turn consists of several statuses.
 [How to create a status][2].

-For example, a project guide for a project of the Conference type could have statuses "Planned", "In progress", and "Closing".
+For example, a project guide for a project of the Conference type could have statuses Planned, In progress, and Closing.

 Go to the next procedure to link the statuses to a project type.